-Join Derrick Story for an in-depth discussion in this video Using the exercise files, part of Up and Running with Photos for OS X.
+Join Derrick Story for an in-depth discussion in this video Using the exercise files, part of Learning Photos for OS X.

 - Let's talk for a second about the exercise files that we have for this title.
 So these images right here, this is the group of shots that we use for the Image Editing chapter.
 I've shared those with you, the original ones, the ones that were right off the camera, both the JPEGs, and when appropriate, the RAW files.
 So in the Exercise File folder, you will see these images right here, and sometimes you'll see two of them, you know, one JPEG, one RAW file.